bahrus/xtal-fetch/README.md

 ## Multiple requests

 \<xtal-fetch\> allows for spawning multiple fetch requests tied to an array of entities.
-This is often usefull when drilling down from some parent entity ('customer', e.g.) to multiple 1-n relations ('purchases', e.g.)
+This is often useful when drilling down from some parent entity ('customer', e.g.) to multiple 1-n relations ('purchases', e.g.)

 The syntax for this is meant to be readable: